 At the time of this writing, a coronavirus vaccine is yet to be available.
 Even when the scientific work of designing and testing the vaccine is complete, an enormous logistical challenge lies ahead to get that vaccine (or those vaccines) to as many people and parts of the world as possible, as quickly as possible (NBC News, 2020; Owermohle, 2020).
-Even things as mundane as the containers for vaccine doses have to be manufactured (billions of them), and vaccines usually have to be shipped under tight constraints of timing and temperature control.
-Some vaccines have to be administered in two separate doses spaced appropriately apart as well.

-- What are the challenges in delivering and administering a vaccine like this?
+Even things as mundane as the billions of containers (vials) for vaccine doses must be manufactured of specialized borosilicate glass, and vaccines usually must be shipped under tight constraints of timing and temperature control.
+Some vaccines must also be administered in two separate doses spaced appropriately apart as well, and of course records of all those vaccinations must be kept.

-- What are the risks if the supply chain is not managed well?
+- What are the challenges in delivering and administering a vaccine like this? - What are the risks if the supply chain is not managed well?
 How might they be mitigated? - Are the risks and challenges likely to be the same all around the world?
 Why might we need to do location-specific planning for vaccine delivery?